Garbaz/seminar-dependent-types/elaboration/elaboration.md

 ¬ P = P → ⊥
 ```

-A term of type $\bot$ would have to be a function that could produce a term for any possible type, i.e. a proof of every possible predicate.
+A term of type $\bot$ would have to be a function that could produce a term for any possible type, i.e. a proof of every possible proposition.
 Therefore this type has to be empty for the type system to be consistent.

-A term of type $\neg P$ for some predicate $P$ is simply a function which, if a proof of $P$ were given, would produce a term of type $\bot$.
-Therefore, if we can construct a term of type $\neg P$, then this means we can not possibly produce a term of type $P$, meaning that the predicate P must not be true.
+A term of type $\neg P$ for some proposition $P$ is simply a function which, if a proof of $P$ were given, would produce a term of type $\bot$.
+Therefore, if we can construct a term of type $\neg P$, then this means we can not possibly produce a term of type $P$, meaning that the proposition P must not be true.
 At least that is the case in a consistent type system.

 This gives us the first hint as to how we could derive a term of type $\bot$.
-If we can come up with some predicate $P$ for which we can both derive a term of type $P$ and of type $\neg P$, then we simply have to apply $\neg P$ to $P$ and we will have our term of type $\bot$ in hand.
-In fact, this will be exactly what we shall do in the end, however, first we have to come up with such a predicate.
+If we can come up with some proposition $P$ for which we can both derive a term of type $P$ and of type $\neg P$, then we simply have to apply $\neg P$ to $P$ and we will have our term of type $\bot$ in hand.
+In fact, this will be exactly what we shall do in the end, however, first we have to come up with such a proposition.

-For ease of readability and conceptual understanding, we shall also define a function for the type of all predicates over some type $A$.
+For ease of readability and conceptual understanding, we shall also define a function for the type of all propositions over some type $A$.
 From a set-theoretic perspective, this is to be understood as the set of all subsets for some set $A$, i.e. it's powerset:

 ```
 ℘ : Set → Set